Everything We Know About the 'Red, White & Royal Blue' Sequel Coming to Prime Video

 Red, White & Royal Blue was one of 2023's biggest surprise hits.
 Based on Casey McQuiston's popular (and #BookTok-beloved) queer romance novel of the same name, the Prime Video rom-com tells the love story of Alex Claremont-Diaz (Taylor Zakhar Perez), son of the first female U.S. President, and Prince Henry (Nicholas Galitzine) of the United Kingdom.
 After the two total opposites are forced to fake a friendship following an international incident involving a royal wedding cake, they fall for each other and must keep their romance a secret.

-Two years since RWRB made its streaming debut on August 11, 2023, the movie is still one of Prime Video's top three most-watched rom-coms, per ELLE.
-Between the excellent numbers and the swell of fans calling for a continuation of the couple's story, it was no surprise when Amazon MGM Studios confirmed that another installment is on the way.
+Over two years since RWRB made its streaming debut, the film adaptation is still one of Prime Video's top three most-watched rom-coms, so it was no surprise when Amazon MGM Studios confirmed that another installment is on the way.
 Below, read on for everything we know about the Red, White, and Royal Blue sequel so far.

 Has a 'Red, White & Royal Blue' sequel been announced?